Will Gamestop Repair Your 2DS?

 It’s best to check the warranty details or talk to your local GameStop for more information.

-Your Local Repair Shop
+Local Repair Shops:

 Consult Nintendo Customer Support